Frequently Asked Questions

 Unfortunately, no. We already have a number of animals at Gunnebah.

 We discourage romantic relationships.
 You have more than enough to deal with in terms of overcoming your addiction without having to negotiate a new relationship.
 Most relationships that begin in rehab do not last.
 In fact, starting a relationship can be a subconscious way of avoiding dealing with what you need to.
+Any sexual activity between guests can be a reason for exclusion from the program.

 Private health insurance may (depending on your particular policy) assist with the cost of your stay for detox in a hospital.
 However, Gunnebah is not a hospital and, in Australia at the moment, private health insurance does not cover the cost of your stay in a private residential addiction recovery facility.

-- Undisclosed criminal history.
+* Undisclosed acute mental illness or criminal history.